|There are Only 2 Effective Techniques for Weight Loss:|

 In other words:

 If you have stalled part way to goal weight, most of you are eating too much.
 The way to know if you are suffering from metabolic resistance is to drop your calories and see if you start losing.
+That is the only way to know if you're overeating.

 If you are actually metabolically resistant to weight loss, you won't be able to lose weight even on a low-fat Atkins Diet that provides less than 900 calories a day.
 If you CAN lose weight on a low-fat Atkins Diet of less than 900 calories a day, you are not metabolically resistant to weight loss.